Dear Friends, we will be making a professional recording of Symphony No. 4 (Biodiversity) this upcoming season with your help!

 Two symphonies of Carson Kievman have previously been produced and recorded by SoBe Arts, earning radiant notices.
 Symphony No. 2(42) was commissioned by the Florida Philharmonic Orchestra in 1991 to honor the 200th anniversary of Mozart's death.
 It was recorded by the National Polish Radio Symphony Orchestra in Katowice and the Polish Radio Choir of Krakow, with Delta David Gier, conducting (New Albion Records, NA081).
 Music reviews called it "a truly original and artistically sensitive work" (All-Music Guide Review, 1999), “visionary” (All-Classical Guide, 1998), “kaleidoscopic” (Denver Post, 1996) “Top Classical CD” (LA Times, 1996) and “one of the most powerful musical experiences I have had in recent times” (Spoleto Today, 1996).
 Symphony No. 3 (Hurricane) was inspired by my experience living through the unprecedented destruction and power of Hurricane Andrew, and was also recorded with the NPRSO (Mystery Park Arts Records, MPA01).
 A CD of Symphony No. 2(42) is available for contributors to this project (see and hear example below).

-The conductor for this recording project will once more be Delta David Gier, recording with the National Polish Radio Symphony Orchestra during the 2014.
+The conductor for this recording project will once more be Delta David Gier, recording with a first class orchestra in 2015/16.
 Maestro Gier is a dynamic voice on the American music scene, recognized widely for his penetrating interpretations of the standard repertoire and his passionate commitment to new music.
 In addition, he has served as a juror for the Pulitzer Prize in music and the ASCAP’s Rudolf Nissim Composition Prize.
 In 2011, Maestro Gier debuted with the Chicago Symphony Orchestra as well as the Philadelphia Orchestra.